 John Demas:

 When I got out of law school, I went to work for a firm, a small firm here in town, an old school general practice firm, and I was doing a lot of work for one of our clients, which was a church.
 And so I did that for about a year and then got laid off.
 But at that firm there was one lawyer who was doing PI work.
-And I didn't really get an opportunity to work on a lot of plaintiff's cases.
+And I didn’t really get an opportunity to work on a lot of plaintiff’s cases.
 I was doing mostly the defense work for the church, but planted a seed that this is an area that I wanted to get into for sure.
 And then less than a year out of law school, I opened up my practice on my own with a partner.
-Actually, we shared an office at an executive suite building, paid$500 a month, two lawyers in one office, and just said, "Hey, we're open for business."
+Actually, we shared an office at an executive suite building, paid $500 a month, two lawyers in one office, and just said, “Hey, we’re open for business.”
 We took pretty much everything that we could, Chris, for a couple of years, frankly.

 Chris Dreyer: